sjtuyinjie/Ground-Challenge/README.md

 ## Notice:
 ###  All the rosbag files have been released now, and the psudo-GT and calibration files in the folder.

-## Suggestion:
-###  The pseudo-GT trajectories we provide are for reference only, and readers are welcome to use more advanced Lidar SLAM such as CT-ICP to obtain more accurate trajectories

 The paper link is [Arxiv]([https://arxiv.org/abs/2112.13659](https://arxiv.org/abs/2307.03890)) .If you use Ground-Challenge in an academic work, please cite: